One True King: Businesses and partnership

+On August 7, 2022, OTK, along with YouTuber and Twitch streamer Cr1TiKaL, announced the founding of Starforge Systems, a technology company focused on building computers that was quickly met with backlash due to the allegedly high prices of their products.
+The company responded by decreasing their prices by $100.
+It was also announced that former Artesian Builds COO, now defunct pre-build PC company, Nick Dankner, will be the CEO of the company.

+OTK announced the founding of Mythic Talent, the company's talent management company in February 2023.
+It was co-founded by OTK members Asmongold and TipsOut with William Lucas, formerly of Tempo Storm and the AFK Agency, as the CEO.

+On June 12, 2023, OTK announced the launch of game publishing company Mad Mushroom during the OTK Games Expo.

+Shows

+OTK Schooled is a quiz game show created and hosted by Twitch streamer and fellow OTK member Mizkif, produced by One True King, that tests the knowledge of its contestants with school-related questions.
+The game show is frequently compared to the American gameshow franchise Are You Smarter than a 5th Grader?.
+The game show gained popularity because of several cheating controversies that happened during the show.

+OTK Game Day is a weekly sports show hosted by Twitch streamer and fellow OTK member Nmplol and One True King, where OTK members go up against other streamers in various physical team-based sports.

+On November 9, 2021, Mizkif and One True King announced a new game show called OTK Parasocial, a game show that appears to be in the style of Family Feud, an American television game show, prompting players to “guess the most popular answers to questions.”

 World of Warcraft

-Shadowlands (2021)

 In January 2021, the organization's World of Warcraft team participated in the first edition of the Shadowlands Arena World Championship.
 They finished 3rd among North American teams.
-At cup 2, One True King made it to the finals of the North American bracket, losing to Kawhi 1–4.
-At the cup 3, One True King made it to the semi-finals, losing to Cloud9 0–3.
+At Cup 2, One True King made it to the finals of the North American bracket, losing to Kawhi 1–4.
+At Cup 3, One True King made it to the semi-finals, losing to Cloud9 0–3.
 At the fourth and final cup of season one, One True King made it to the quarterfinals, losing to Charlotte Phoenix 1–3.
 The team finished second in the standings with 300 points, qualifying them for the Regional Circuit Championships.
 One True King finished the circuit with 8 points, tying for the 3rd place spot in North America with Golden Guardians and advancing them to the Arena World Championship Season 1 Finals.
-They made it to the semi-finals, losing to Cloud9 and finishing the season at 3rd place.
+They made it to the semi-finals, losing to Cloud9 and finishing the season in 3rd place.

-On June 11, 2021, Cdew announced via Twitter that the organization decided not to renew the teams' contracts for the upcoming expansion.
+On June 11, 2021, Cdew announced via Twitter that the organization had decided not to renew the teams' contracts for the upcoming expansion.